 We're delighted to present the first in a series of in-depth interviews with notable Irish filmmakers, presented in association with Screen Director's Guild Of Ireland.
-Here, RTÉ Culture Editor Derek O'Connor talks to acclaimed writer/director John Butler.
+Here, RTÉ Culture Editor Derek O'Connor talks to Handsome Devil writer/director John Butler.

 Watch the interview in full above, or read a transcription below.

-About The Director: John Butler is the writer and director of the Irish box-office hit The Stag (2013) and the forthcoming Handsome Devil.
+About The Director: John Butler is the writer and director of the Irish box-office hit The Stag (2013) and Handsome Devil, currently on national release.
 Butler also created the IFTA-winning TV sketch show Your Bad Self (2010) and wrote the novel The Tenderloin.

 Are you developing something new at the moment?
 What are you working on?